Typical0/Windows11-Debloat-Guide/README.md

 7. Reboot your PC.
 Don't forget to backup the services.

-After that use NTFS Access and take ownership of C:\Program Files\WindowsApps\ & C:\ProgramData\Microsoft
+After that use NTFS Access and take ownership of C:\Program Files\WindowsApps\ and C:\ProgramData\Microsoft\.

 ![Screenshot (09)](https://user-images.githubusercontent.com/85176292/132126349-d91c4b65-f3c4-412e-a0c9-bba4c039ac30.png)

-In WindowsApps delete the SecHealthUI folder
+In WindowsApps, delete the SecHealthUI folder.

 ![Screenshot (10)](https://user-images.githubusercontent.com/85176292/132126362-c47be7df-d62f-4212-bd07-97714fd47041.png)

-In ProgramData\Microsoft delete every folder related to Windows Defender
+In ProgramData\Microsoft, delete every folder related to Windows Defender.

 ![Screenshot (11)](https://user-images.githubusercontent.com/85176292/132126653-1cbec29b-4c31-49f0-b596-b230913f4f30.png)

 ### Windows Defender (keeping definition updates and services)

 Just take the ownership of C:\Program Files\WindowsApps\ and C:\ProgramData\Microsoft <br>
-Then delete the SecHealthUI folder insider WindowsApps and every folder related to Windows Defender inside ProgramData <br>
+Then delete the SecHealthUI folder insider WindowsApps and every folder related to Windows Defender inside ProgramData. <br>
-Now disable Windows Defender through WinAeroTweaker
+Now disable Windows Defender through WinAeroTweaker.

-### OPTIMIZING
+### Optimizing

 Now since you have removed all the bloatware let's just finally delete the leftovers from C:\Program Files\WindowsApps <br>
-Take the ownership as we did above <br>
+Take the ownership as we did above. <br>
 Now delete folders according to what apps you removed... <br>

-For Ex.
-I've removed everything and kept Store, Xbox, Notepad (UWP) and Windows Terminal <br>
+For example, I've removed everything and kept Store, Xbox, Notepad (UWP) and Windows Terminal. <br>

 ![Screenshot (12)](https://user-images.githubusercontent.com/85176292/132127306-370369f6-d9f0-4a39-87e4-9b1eaa35eef8.png)

-And here I've removed every bloatware <br>
+And here I've removed every bloatware. <br>

 ![Screenshot (13)](https://user-images.githubusercontent.com/85176292/132127308-3c44ff88-4dd9-4595-a1c9-f868c77ff33c.png)

 Now create a new user account or enable Windows Administrator Account, log into it and voila! <br>
-You Have successfully removed nearly all UWP apps from Windows 11!
+You have successfully removed nearly all UWP apps from Windows 11!

 ![Screenshot (14)](https://user-images.githubusercontent.com/85176292/132127314-a39be4cc-f084-4190-81e5-c44306db1edf.png)

-Unfortunately there is no way to remove "Get Started App" from the start menu without compromising the new startmenu/taskbar so just pretend it's not there at all :)
+Unfortunately there is no way to remove "Get Started App" from the start menu without compromising the new Start Menu/taskbar so just pretend it's not there at all :)

 ### Removing Options from Settings Apps
-Now since you have removed the bloatware, it is recommended to remove the options related to them from the Settings<br>
+Now since you have removed the bloatware, it is recommended to remove the options related to them from the Settings.<br>
 Open Regedit and go to `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Explorer` <br>
 Create new string named 'SettingsPageVisibility' <br>
-now type
+Now type:
 ```
 hide:cortana;crossdevice;easeofaccess-speechrecognition;holographic-audio;mobile-devices;privacy-automaticfiledownloads;privacy-feedback;recovery;remotedesktop;speech;sync;sync;easeofaccess-closedcaptioning;easeofaccess-highcontrast;easeofaccess-keyboard;easeofaccess-magnifier;easeofaccess-mouse;easeofaccess-narrator;easeofaccess-otheroptions;privacy-location;backup;findmydevice;quiethours;tabletmode
 ```